Frequently Asked Questions

 We have been evaluating alternative sweeteners, ranging from stevia to natural sugar alcohols and we may introduce a version of the product with a different sweeter in the future.

 Hazelnuts have a natural "pellicle" or outer skin that surrounds the nut meat.
-After roasting, these pellicles crumble and darken.
-Our special roasting process minimizes the amount of small pellicle flakes, but occasionally small pieces make their way into the final product.
-They are natural, edible, and completely safe
+After roasting, these pellicles darken, crumble and fall off the nut.
+Our special process minimizes the amount of small pellicle flakes, but occasionally a few small pieces make their way into the final product.
+They are natural, edible, and completely safe.